Particular/docs.particular.net/servicepulse/install-servicepulse-in-iis.md

 1. Add a new URL Rewrite Rule
 1. Choose `Reverse Proxy` from the list of rule templates
 1. Enter `localhost:33333/api` into the inbound field and leave SSL offload enabled then click OK to add the rule.
-1. The website should now answer on `/api` as though you were directly accessing ServiceControl.
-You can verify this by opening the reverse proxy url in a browser `http://localhost:9090/api/` (9090 is you reuse that port for the ServicePulse web site)
+1. The website will now answer on `/api` as though it were directly accessing ServiceControl.
+Verify this by opening the reverse proxy url in a browser `http://localhost:9090/api/` (9090 is the port chosen for the ServicePulse web site)
 1. Restrict access to website

 The procedure above should result in a `web.config` file in the newly created `/api` folder similar to this: